What to do in Lisbon

-You decided to visit the Portuguese capital and do not know where to go or where to start?
+You decided to visit the Portuguese capital and do not know where to go?

 It is understandable, because the city has a great variety of tourist attractions.
 But we want to help you to not pass the ones that are absolutely unmissable and find out what to do in Lisbon.